Edward Paisnel: Biography

+His wife, Joan Paisnel, was the founder of a community home in Jersey where, at her request, he once played Santa Claus.

 In 1972 his wife Joan Paisnel wrote the book The Beast of Jersey (published by NEL Paperbacks, ISBN 978-0450017179).

-After the trial, freelance journalist Alan Shadrake became Joan Paisnel's literary agent, and ghost-wrote a first person article with John Lisners which was published in the Sunday Mirror under the title "The Beauty & the Beast" with a photograph of Mrs. Paisnel, in a ballet dance pose in white, and a police photo of her husband wearing the horrific mask which he wore when he kidnapped and assaulted his victims.
+After the trial, freelance journalist Alan Shadrake became Joan Paisnel's literary agent, and ghost-wrote a first person article with John Lisners which was published in the Sunday Mirror under the title "The Beauty & the Beast" with a photograph of Mrs Paisnel, in a ballet dance pose in white, and a police photo of her husband wearing the mask which he wore when he kidnapped and assaulted his victims.
 One source, however, reports that at the trial it was stated that Paisnel never wore the mask during his attacks.

 Later life

-Edward Paisnel returned to Jersey briefly following his release from prison but moved away due to the strength of local feeling against him.
-He died on the Isle of Wight in 1994.
+Edward Paisnel returned to Jersey briefly following his release from prison on 13 July 1991, but moved away due to the strength of local feeling against him.
+He died on the Isle of Wight on 29 July 1994.